SimonFJ20/my-arch/CINNAMON.md

 ## Install Cinnamon

-Packages that will be installed: `xorg <video driver> cinnamon lightdm lightdm-gtk-greeter pulseaudio pulseaudio-alsa pavucontrol firefox vlc gimp xed gnome-system-monitor papirus-icon-theme arc-gtk-theme`
+Some of the packages that will be installed: `xorg <video driver> cinnamon lightdm lightdm-gtk-greeter pulseaudio pulseaudio-alsa pavucontrol firefox vlc gimp xed gnome-system-monitor papirus-icon-theme arc-gtk-theme`

 ### Install YAY